flutter-tizen/flutter-tizen/doc/windows-install.md

    git clone https://github.com/flutter-tizen/flutter-tizen.git
    ```

+   Note: The target path must not contain spaces.

 1. Add `flutter-tizen\bin` to your PATH.

    - From the Start search bar, enter "env" and select **Edit environment variables for your account**.